Nanolx/NanoDroid/README.md

     * `mod.sh zip` for the full package
     * `mod.sh microg` for the microg only package
     * `mod.sh fdroid` for the F-Droid only package
+    * `mod.sh patcher` for the on-device framework-patcher package
 * perform full wipe
   * recommended, but not required
 * install desired ROM